 On January 4, 2007, John Boehner handed the speaker of the House gavel over to Nancy Pelosi, a Democratic Representative from California.
-With the passing of the gavel, she became the first woman to hold the speaker of the House position, as well as the only woman to get that close the presidency.
+With the passing of the gavel, she became the first woman to hold the Speaker of the House position, as well as the only woman to get that close the presidency.
 After the Vice President, she was now second in line via the presidential order of succession.
+Pelosi became Speaker again in 2018.

 “It is an historic moment for the Congress, and a historic moment for the women of this country.
 It is a moment for which we have waited over 200 years,” Pelosi said after receiving the gavel.
 “For our daughters and granddaughters, today we have broken the marble ceiling.
 For our daughters and our granddaughters, the sky is the limit, anything is possible for them.”